Find out about the different types of pensions.

 There are rules that apply to personal pensions.
 Information on personal pensions for self-employed people or employed people who do not have an occupational pension

-A Personal Retirement Savings Account (PRSA) is long-term personal retirement account designed to enable you to save for retirement in a flexible manner.
-Find out more about the rules governing PRSAs.
+A Personal Retirement Savings Account (PRSA) is long-term personal retirement account designed to help you to save for retirement in a flexible way.

 A comprehensive explanation of how pensions are taxed in Ireland.

-The Pensions Authority (formerly known as the Pensions Board) is the regulatory body for Occupational Pension Schemes and Personal Retirement Savings Accounts (PRSAs).
+The Pensions Authority is the regulatory body for Occupational Pension Schemes and Personal Retirement Savings Accounts (PRSAs).